-What Is Adequate Growth?
+What Is Fourth Grade AG?

-As specified in law, students promoted to the fourth grade by participation in tutoring intervention programs must demonstrate improvement from the third grade TCAP to the fourth grade TCAP assessment.
+As specified in T.C.A. § 49-6-3115, students promoted to the fourth grade by participation in tutoring intervention programs must demonstrate improvement from the ELA section of the third grade TCAP to the ELA section of the fourth grade TCAP assessment.
 Implicit in the law is an expectation that the growth observed from third to fourth grade is sufficient to make it reasonable to assume the child is on an improved trajectory to achieve proficiency in the future.
-Students who demonstrate adequate growth will, from third grade to fourth grade, significantly increase the likelihood that they will achieve proficiency in the future.
+Students who demonstrate AG will, from third grade to fourth grade, significantly increase the likelihood that they will achieve proficiency in the future.

-How Is Adequate Growth Evaluated?
+How Is AG Evaluated?

 Tennessee's Value-Added Assessment System (TVAAS) has always provided an estimate for how likely a student is to be proficient on a future TCAP assessment based on their prior testing history.
-This metric, referred to as a proficiency projection, provides an individualized estimate of the likelihood that a student will ultimately become proficient on the TCAP ELA assessment.
+This metric, referred to as a proficiency projection, provides an individualized estimate of the likelihood that a student will ultimately become proficient on the ELA section of the TCAP assessment.
 Based on their third grade TCAP performance, each student receives an estimate of how likely they are to be proficient in fourth grade ranging from 0.1 percent to 99.9 percent.

-To evaluate whether a student meets adequate growth, each student will receive a target for how much their proficiency projection must increase after fourth grade- a simple example:
+To evaluate whether a student meets AG, each student will receive a target for how much their proficiency projection must increase after fourth grade-a simple example:

 A student scored "below" on the third grade TCAP.
 His/her fourth grade proficiency projection is 26.0 percent.
 His/her growth target is 3.0 percent (methodology described below).
-He/she must achieve a fifth grade proficiency projection (based on the fourth grade TCAP) of 29.0 percent or higher (fourth grade proficiency projection-26.0 percent plus the growth target-3.0 percent) to demonstrate adequate growth.
+He/she must achieve a fifth grade proficiency projection (based on the fourth grade TCAP) of 29.0 percent or higher (fourth grade proficiency projection-26.0 percent plus the growth target-3.0 percent) to demonstrate AG.

-He/she demonstrates adequate growth by increasing the likelihood of being proficient from 26.0 percent after third grade to at least 29.0 percent after fourth grade.
+He/she demonstrates AG by increasing the likelihood of being proficient from 26.0 percent after third grade to at least 29.0 percent after fourth grade.